 Are you ready to share your concerns with someone you care about?

 This SlideShare presentation, How to Talk to Someone About Mental Illness, offers specific links to information and resources if someone you care about is struggling with mental illness.

 Use these suggestions from Mental Illness at Work: Tips for Employers and Employees if you have concerns about someone at work.

 The death of a child is devastating.
-How to Respond When a Young Person Dies offers tips and words of comfort.
+How to Respond When a Young Person Dies offers tips and words of support.

-In this keynote presentation delivered on behalf of Pathway to Hope, a mental health organization, I share how I found help and hope.
+In this keynote presentation delivered on behalf of Pathway to Hope, a mental health organization, I share how I found help and hope (see video below).